httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 they expose sensitive data or capabilities (e.g., by acting as an ambient authority), exploits are possible.
 Mitigations include using a request-specific token to assure the intent of the client.

+Applications MUST NOT make assumptions about the relationship between separate requests on a single transport connection; doing so breaks many of the assumptions of HTTP as a stateless protocol, and will cause problems in interoperability, security, operability and evolution.

 # IANA Considerations